pozirk/admob-openfl/README.md

 **I'm not using and not supporting this extension anymore.
 Please use/contribute to https://github.com/openfl/extension-admob**<br />
-Although, extension is still working fine a of Juen16, 2017.
+Although, extension is still working fine as of June 16, 2017.

 Introduction
 ============